boltlabs-inc/zkchannels-spec/tezos/4-channel-closure.md

 Calling `custClose` creates an operation group of size two: the `custClose` operation and an operation that transfers the merchant's balance from the smart contract to `merchant_address`.
 Either both operations will succeed or both will fail.
 A successful application timelocks the customer's balance (`customer_balance`) for a timeout period `self_delay` (set in the smart contract at origination).

-As soon as the merchant sees a `custClose` operation on chain for one of their channels, they [Update Channel Status][merchant_update_channel_status] to `PendingClose`.
+When the chain watcher indicates a `custClose` operation on chain for one of their channels, the merchant [updates the channel status][merchant_update_channel_status] to `PendingClose`.
 The merchant reads the revocation lock `revocation_lock` from the contract storage.
 They call [Insert Revocation Lock][merchant_insert_revlock] with the lock to add it to their database and determine if they've previously seen a revocation secret with a SHA3-256 hash that equals `revocation_lock`.
-- If so, they call [the `merchDispute` entrypoint](5-tezos-escrowagent#merchdispute-entrypoint) with the resulting revocation secret as the argument.
+- If so, the merchant calls [the `merchDispute` entrypoint](5-tezos-escrowagent#merchdispute-entrypoint) with the resulting revocation secret as the argument.
 Calling `merchDispute` creates an operation group of size two: the `merchDispute` operation and an operation that transfers the customer's timelocked balance to the merchant's account `merchant_address`.
-If successful, the merchant waits until the `merchDispute` operation reaches a confirmation depth of `required_confirmations`, and then [Update Channel Status][merchant_update_channel_status] to `Closed`.
-They stop monitoring the contract.
+Once the chain watcher indicates the `merchDispute` operation has reached a confirmation depth of `required_confirmations`, they [update their channel status][merchant_update_channel_status] to `Closed`.
+They stop the chain watcher for the contract.

+   The customer:
-    When the customer is notified that a `merchDispute` operation is posted on chain for one of their channels, they [Update Channel Status][customer_update_channel_status] to `Dispute`.
+  - When chain watcher indicates that `merchDispute` operation is posted on chain for one of their channels, they [update their channel status][customer_update_channel_status] to `Dispute`.
-    When they are notified that the operation reaches a confirmation depth of `required_confirmations`, they update their channel status to `Closed`.
+  - When the chain watcher indicates that `merchDispute` operation has reached a confirmation depth of `required_confirmations`, they [update their channel status][customer_update_channel_status] to `Closed`.
+They stop the chain watcher for the contract.

-- Otherwise, the merchant waits until the `custClose` operation is confirmed to the required confirmation depth and [Updates Channel Status][merchant_update_channel_status] to `Closed`.
-They stop monitoring the contract.
+- Otherwise, the merchant waits until the `custClose` operation is confirmed to the required confirmation depth `required_confirmations` and [updates the channel status][merchant_update_channel_status] to `Closed`.
+They stop the chain watcher for the contract.

+  The customer:
-When the customer is notified that the timelock has elapsed, the customer updates their status from `PendingClose` to `PendingCustomerClaim` and claims their balance by calling [the `custClaim` entrypoint](5-tezos-escrowagent#custclaim).
+   - When the chain watcher indicates the timelock has elapsed, the customer [updates the channel status][customer_update_channel_status] from `PendingClose` to `PendingCustomerClaim` and claims their balance by calling [the `custClaim` entrypoint](5-tezos-escrowagent#custclaim).
 Calling `custClaim` creates an operation group of size two: the `custClaim` operation and an operation that transfers the customer's balance from the smart contract to `customer_address`.

-When the `custClaim` operation reaches a confirmation depth of `required_confirmations`, the customer updates the channel status to `Closed`.
-They stop monitoring the contract.
-If the operation does not succeed, the customer remains in the `PendingCustomerClaim` status.
+  - When the chain watcher indicates that the `custClaim` operation has reached a confirmation depth of `required_confirmations`, the customer [updates the channel status][customer_update_channel_status] to `Closed`.
+They stop the chain watcher for the contract.
+Otherwise, if the operation does not succeed, the customer remains in the `PendingCustomerClaim` status.

 ## Unilateral Merchant Close

-The merchant initiates a unilateral channel closure by calling [Update Channel Status][merchant_update_channel_status] with `PendingExpiry`.
+The merchant initiates a unilateral channel closure by:
+- [Updating their channel status][merchant_update_channel_status] to `PendingExpiry`.

-They call [the `expiry` entrypoint](5-tezos-escrowagent#expiry-entrypoint).
+- Calling [the `expiry` entrypoint](5-tezos-escrowagent#expiry-entrypoint).
 This operation will only be successful if the sender is `merchant_address` as defined in the contract.
-The operation timelocks the channel balance for a timeout period of `self_delay` (set in the smart contract at origination).
+This operation timelocks the channel balance for a timeout period of `self_delay` (set in the smart contract at origination).
+- If the chain watcher indicates the timelock has elapsed, the merchant [updates the channel status][merchant_update_channel_status] to `PendingMerchantClaim` and calls [the `merchClaim` entrypoint](5-tezos-escrowagent#merchclaim).
+This creates an operation group of size two: the `merchClaim` operation and an operation that transfers the entire channel balance to `merchant_address`.
+In this case, when the chain watcher indicates the `merchClaim` operation has reached a confirmation depth of `required_confirmations`, the merchant [updates the channel status][merchant_update_channel_status] to `Closed` and stops the chain watcher for the contract.

+The customer responds to a unilateral merchant close as follows:
-As soon as the customer observes the `expiry` entrypoint on chain for one of their channels, they must complete any payment in progress.
-Then they decide whether to update the closing balances.
+- When the chain watcher indicates that the `expiry` entrypoint has been posted on chain for one of their channels, the customer must complete any payment in progress.
+- They then update the channel status to `PendingExpiry` and decide whether to update the closing balances:
+  - If the customer has no remaining funds in the channel, they do nothing.
-- If so, they update the channel status to `PendingClose` and call [the `custClose` entrypoint](5-tezos-escrowagent#custclose).
+  - If the customer has remaining funds in the channel, the customer [updates the channel status][customer_update_channel_status] to `PendingClose` and calls [the `custClose` entrypoint](5-tezos-escrowagent#custclose).
 The process continues as in [Unilateral Customer Close](#unilateral-customer-close).
-- Otherwise, they update the channel status to `PendingExpiry`.

-If the timeout period passes without the customer calling the `custClose` entrypoint, the merchant updates the channel status to `PendingMerchantClaim` and calls [the `merchClaim` entrypoint](5-tezos-escrowagent#merchclaim).
-This creates an operation group of size two: the `merchClaim` operation and an operation that transfers the entire channel balance to `merchant_address`.

-Once the `merchClaim` operation has reached a confirmation depth of `required_confirmations`, the merchant calls [Update Channel Status][merchant_update_channel_status] with `Closed` and no longer needs to monitor the contract.
+- If the chain watcher indicates that the `merchClaim` entrypoint has been posted on chain and reached a confirmation depth of `required_confirmations`, the customer [updates the channel status][customer_update_channel_status] to `Closed` and stops the chain watcher for the contract.
-Similarly, the customer updates the channel status to `Closed` and no longer needs to monitor the contract.

 [merchant_update_channel_status]: merchant_database.md#update-channel-status
 [merchant_insert_revlock]: merchant_database.md#insert-revocation-lock--secret